 Speed of map refresh

-- He checks how long it takes the GPS to recover after a missed turn, and after coming out of a tunnel with a planned turn-off immediately after the tunnel exit.
+- We check how long it takes the instructions/route to recover after a missed turn, and after coming out of a tunnel with a planned turn-off immediately after the tunnel exit.

 Our test lab